nabijaczleweli/gen-epub-book.cpp/gen-epub-book.md

   OUT_FILE

-    File to write the book to, parent directory needn't exist.
+    File to write the book to, parent directory must exist.

 ## DESCRIPTOR FORMAT